 - If you take out too much, it is very easy to put the money back against your mortgage, but very hard (right after a refinance) to access additional funds.

-- If you are looking to gain the most increase in your homes value from your renovation project, focus on (1) Kitchen (2) Bathrooms (3) Basement.
+- If you are looking to gain the most increase in the value of your home from your renovation project, focus on (1) Kitchen (2) Bathrooms (3) Basement.
 Improvements in these areas will have the most effect on increasing your appraised value and market value.

 Refinance Mortgage to Invest